 Adult beginners can be a bit tricky to teach because although they don’t have the skills to engage in things like free talking or open discussions, they of course aren’t babies and you need to use topics, games and activities that are relevant and appropriate for them.
 That’s why I like to use a variety of ESL games for adults.

 I taught in South Korean universities for 8 years and about 5 of those years were spent teaching beginners.
 Despite having studied English since elementary school, many Koreans can’t put together a grammatically correct sentence when speaking by the time they reach university.
 Adults beginners?
-Yes, basically.
-Keep on reading for my Top 10 ESL Activities for Adult Beginners.
+Yes, basically and that’s why I used a lot of ESL beginning activities with them.

 #1: ESL Surveys

-For more details, check out: ESL Surveys and How to Use Them in the ESL Classroom
+For more details about one of my top ESL games for beginner adults, be sure to check out: ESL Surveys and How to Use Them in the ESL Classroom

 #2: Videos in the ESL Classroom

 Everyone loves a good video!
 They belong firmly at the top of this list because they’re particularly good for those just starting out with English.
 It’s listening with a whole bunch of visual cues.
 Perfect!

 The best part about using videos is that they work well for just about any topic.
 Of course, you should do some lead-in activities, as well as follow-up activities so your students get the most value from the lesson.

 - Have students answer some questions about what they say